UHOME-U/UHOME/README.md

 coredumpctl -1 gdb
 ```

-#### To run monero within gdb:
+#### To run UHOME within gdb:

-Type `gdb /path/to/monerod`
+Type `gdb /path/to/UHOME`

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run monerod
+Type `run` to run UHOME

-### Analysing memory corruption
+### Analysing UHOME corruption

 There are two tools available:

 #### ASAN

-Configure Monero with the -D SANITIZE=ON cmake flag, eg:
+Configure UHOME with the -D SANITIZE=ON cmake flag, eg:

 ```bash
 cd build/debug && cmake -D SANITIZE=ON -D CMAKE_BUILD_TYPE=Debug ../..
 ```

-You can then run the monero tools normally.
+You can then run the UHOME tools normally.
 Performance will typically halve.

 #### valgrind

-Install valgrind and run as `valgrind /path/to/monerod`.
+Install valgrind and run as `valgrind /path/to/UHOME`.
 It will be very slow.

 ### LMDB